-To find a park or a garden is not difficult in Saint Petersburg as there are many to choose.
+To find a park or a garden is not difficult in Saint Petersburg as there are many.
 In any of them you can breathe fresh air, enjoy decorative art sculptures or relax.
-Some are more popular, others are less, but overall all are worth a walk.
+Some are more popular, others are less, but overall they all are worth a visit.

-The best time to visit a park or garden is during the Summer when the Weather in St Petersburg is warm and sunny.
-But if you are one of those travelers who doesn't mind the cold and love walking on the snow or sliding on ice in the park, then the Winter can be also a good time, but not as much pleasant as in the Summer time.
+The best time to visit a park or a garden is during the Summer when the Weather in St Petersburg is warm and sunny.
+But if you are one of those travelers who doesn't mind the cold and love walking on the snow or sliding on ice in the park, then the Winter can be also a good time to visit these parks, but not as much pleasant as in the Summer time.

-With so many gardens and parks in St Petersburg to see, it would be hard for you to visit all of them or know which one to go, especially if you are a first time traveler.
-So to help you choose, we've made a list of gardens and parks of what we think are worth going.
+With so many gardens and parks in St Petersburg to see, it can be hard for you to visit all of them or know which one to go, especially if you are a first time traveler.
+So to help you choose, we've made a list of gardens and parks that are worth going.
+See below!

 To get started just click on the links below.

-NOTE: If you want to feel the atmosphere and soul of our imperial city as well as enjoy its unique beauty, then you should really plan a visit to one of the parks in St Petersburg listed on this page.
+Tip: If you want to feel the atmosphere and soul of the city as well as enjoy its unique beauty, then you should really plan a visit to one of the parks in St Petersburg listed on this page, or much better, you should book a bike tour.
+I am sure you'll love it as much as we do!☺

 With its marble sculptures, lining flowers, tall trees, fountains and ponds, the Summer Garden is a masterpiece of early Russian Baroque style and the